ucsb-ds/pl-dev-team/lab/jpa02.md

 Then, run the test suite (`mvn test`); everything should still pass.

-Then, run `mvn pitest:mutationCoveage` and you'll see we still have a testing gap here.
+Then, run `mvn pitest:mutationCoverage` and you'll see we still have a testing gap here.

 To address that, let's write a test in `DeveloperTest.java` that the team that `getTeam` returns has the correct name.
 For example, if your teamname is `f24-00`, the test might look like this: